Slovenia travel guide

 Green, clean and keen to please, Slovenia might lack the pulling power of its heavyweight neighbours, but this charming country is rich in rewards for travellers willing to take a punt.

-But, ultimately, Slovenia has its own identity.
-The first of the former Yugoslavian states to join the EU, the country is a progressive, forward-thinking nation and its people are easygoing and welcoming to outsiders.
+But, Slovenia has its own identity.
+The first of the former Yugoslavian states to join the EU, the country is a progressive, forward-thinking nation.
+Its people are easygoing and welcoming to outsiders.

 Most travellers begin their Slovenian adventure in the capital, Ljubljana, a charming university city whose resident academics give the place a youthful vibe.
 Carved in two by the Ljubljana River, the city is peppered with cafés, independent shops and a gamut of excellent restaurants.
 It has a laidback vibe and a calm ambiance, unlike most capitals on the continent.